Welcome and Membership

-The SCA warmly encourages Shoreham residents - anyone who owns, rents or resides in a property within the Shoreham coastal village or hinterland - to become members of the SCA.
+The Shoreham Community Association Inc (SCA) warmly encourages Shoreham residents - anyone who owns, rents or resides in a property within the Shoreham coastal village or hinterland - to become members of the SCA.

-Why Join the SCA?
+Why join the SCA?

 We work with the community to protect and maintain the integrity of Shoreham and its community; so we can all continue to feel connected to this very special place.
 The more financial members we have, the stronger our voice will be in representing the Shoreham community to Federal, State and Local Government members and departments, as well as fulfilling our first and foremost objective - to create and facilitate an informed and active community.

 Strong membership means a strong organisation with a strong mandate.
 Our Community Association is often the first point of contact for government and other organisations canvassing a change or new policy.
 Mandate is needed also for SCA to proactively address policy or planning matters.

 OK, so what are you doing right now ?

 Please click here for a complete list of our 2018/2019 Plans and Objectives up-to-date as at April, 2019.

 SCA likes to work with all members of the community and wishes to engage with the community as broadly as possible - listening to what people say.

 However, under our rules, you must be a paid up member of the SCA to nominate or vote at our AGM held in July each year.

 Meet our current members of the Committee here.